Vault

 - Credential reads are masked by default; plaintext access requires a master-key

-- Vault-generated passwords never appear in any API response, audit log, or webhook payload — only the credential ref leaves the vault.
+reveal(audit-logged) or a single-use vault token exchange. - Vault-generated passwords never appear in any API response, audit log, or webhook payload — only the credential ref leaves the vault.

 - See Encryption for the per-agent key-derivation model, and SecretRef &

-anima.json for the reference schema used by exec and proxy.
+anima.jsonfor the reference schema used byexecandproxy.